 If you have a parcel of land you are looking to unload, putting it up for sale by owner is an attractive option.
 Not only do you avoid paying a commission to a real estate agent, but you also avoid competing with any other land listings the agent has.
 Selling land yourself requires a bit of research and work on your part, but for many, it is worth the extra time and effort.

-Gather all of the relevant information pertaining to your property.
+Gather all of the relevant information about your property.
 This includes a recent survey and appraisal, deed records, tax information, easements, photographs, maps and available utilities.
-In addition, take note of any problems or defects with the property.
+Also, take note of any problems or defects with the property.

 Use the information you gathered to settle on a listing price for your property.
 The appraisal and assessed value from the taxation department provide you with a good starting point.
 Factor in the final sale price of comparable land parcels in your area when coming up with a price for your property.
 Also consider the value of available utilities, property access and land resources such as water, minerals and lumber.

 Decide whether you would like to offer seller financing, also known as owner financing.
 This means that instead of the buyer securing a loan from a bank or paying cash, they will make monthly payments with interest to you directly.
 Offering land for sale with seller financing will attract more buyers as they do not have to go through the hassle of applying for a mortgage.

 There are two ways to set up a seller financing agreement.
 One is to transfer title to the land to the buyer after they sign a promissory note agreeing to pay the full amount, or you can sign a contract agreeing to transfer title to the buyer once he or she has paid off the agreed upon price.
 The latter arrangement is known as a contract for deed.
 If you choose to offer seller financing, verify that the buyer is creditworthy.
 This mitigates your risk of having to foreclose if the buyer defaults on your agreement.